ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 Connection racing as described in {{connections}} applies to different destination address options within one of these groups.
-The logic for deciding to prioritize and fall back between groups of addresses with different security properties and protocol properties is up to client implementations.
+The logic for prioritizing and falling back between groups of addresses with different security properties and protocol properties is implementation-defined.

 ## Grouping By Service Priority {#service-group}